0xJacky/nginx-ui/docs/guide/build.md

 ## Build Backend

 ::: warning
-Before building the backend, the frontend should be built first because the backend will embed the frontend distribution.
+Before building the backend, the app should be built first because the backend will embed the app distribution.
 :::

 Please execute the following command in the project root directory.